-In an interview with local Phoenix television station KTVK on Sunday, Rep. Matt J. Salmon (R-Ariz.) said, "I don't support gay marriage," but added, "my son and I have had a lot of dialogue about it.
-I will say this: You know, my son is by far one of the most important people in my life.
+"I don't support gay marriage," Salmon told Phoenix station KTVK in an interview that aired Sunday.
+"My son and I have had a lot of dialogue about it.
+I will say this: you know, my son is by far one of the most important people in my life.
 I love him more than I can say."

-In his interview with KTVK, the congressman did not rule out his own evolution on same-sex marriage and compared his views with Portman's.
-"It just means that I haven't evolved to that station," he said.
+"It just means that I haven't evolved to that station," he continued.
 "Rob Portman apparently has.
 I haven't."